aderaaij/wp-vercel-deploy-hooks/README.md

 ### 🎼 Composer

-Composer allows you to install pacakges from a GitHub repository.
+Composer allows you to install packages from a GitHub repository.
 This repository includes a `composer.json` file which declares the package as a WordPress plugin.
 Include it in your project's `composer.json` as following:

 ```json
 ...